David Bronstein: Towards Grandmaster

 With the tide turning towards an eventual Soviet war victory over the Nazi invaders, Bronstein was able to once again play some competitive chess.
 His first top-standard Soviet event was the 1944 USSR Championship, where he won his individual game against eventual winner (and soon-to-be world champion) Mikhail Botvinnik.
 Bronstein moved to Moscow as the war wound up.
 Then seen as a promising but essentially unproven young player, one of dozens in the deep Soviet vanguard, he raised his playing level dramatically to place third in the 1945 USSR Championship.
-This result earned him a place on the Soviet team; he won both his games played on board ten, helping the Soviet team achieve victory in the famous 1945 USA vs. USSR radio chess match.
+This result earned him a place on the Soviet team; he won both his games played on board ten, helping the Soviet team achieve victory in the famous 1945 US vs. USSR radio chess match.
 He then competed successfully in several team matches, and gradually proved he belonged in the Soviet chess elite.
 Bronstein tied for first place in the Soviet Championships of both 1948 and 1949.